 Some of the most common health problems of large breeds include the following:

 Hip dysplasia occurs when a dog's hip joints fail to develop properly.
 This leads to cartilage damage, which causes afflicted dogs to suffer from pain, reduced mobility, and an abnormal gait.

 Common symptoms of the disease include:

 Panosteitis (or ‘Pano’) is most commonly seen in large dogs between 6 months to 18 months in age, and it is usually the male pups that have the problem.
-This is a bone condition that comes and goes, and it lasts for a month or two.
-However, in severe cases, it can last more than a year.

 Other symptoms of the disease can include:

 To properly diagnose the disease, your vet will need to perform a physical exam and take a few x-rays.
 When the dog has been diagnosed, your vet may prescribe medications and recommend changing his diet.

 Bloat is a serious, potentially deadly condition, in which a dog's stomach twists on its axis and fills with air.
 It is typically very painful and requires immediate veterinary attention

 Large dogs -- particularly those with deep chests -- are at especially high risk of bloat.
 Accordingly, all large dog owners should familiarize themselves with the potential signs and symptoms of bloat.